mingmingwon/deploy-server-webpack-plugin/README.md

 **Server Config**

-Please copy ./server folder to you remote server somewhere, init the project and start it.
+Copy ./server folder to you server machine somewhere, init the project and start it.

 ```
 npm i